HBS110 - Health Psychology (Behaviour Change)

 Scheduled learning activities - campus

-1 x 1.5 hour seminar (on-campus) per week
+1 x 1.5 hour on-campus seminar per week

 Scheduled learning activities - online